 Reclassification of Papers in Multidisciplinary Journals for Creation of Field Baselines

 Each year Clarivate Analytics reassigns documents from multidisciplinary journals to their most relevant Web of Science (WoS) subject area.
 While multidisciplinary journals publish articles on a wide array of topics, individual articles in those journals focus on one area of research.
 The reclassification process allows these specialized articles to be appropriately compared with articles of similar citation characteristics and topic focus.
 The rate of reclassification varies widely with journal.
 For example, for Science, Nature, and PNAS, the average rate of reassignment is much higher--about 95 percent.
-The benefit of reclassification is that statistics for fields, including author, institution, country, journal and paper analysis, more accurately reflect all papers in these fields, including those found in multidisciplinary journals, some of which publish influential, highly cited research reports.
+The benefit of reclassification is that statistics for fields, including author, institution, country/region, journal and paper analysis, more accurately reflect all papers in these fields, including those found in multidisciplinary journals, some of which publish influential, highly cited research reports.

 Prior to 2012, reclassification had been limited to a specific list of journals.
 In 2012, the methodology for reclassification has been updated in the following ways:

 - Reclassification prior to 2012 had affected a specific list of journals but now extends to all publications in the WoS subject areas MULTIDISCIPLINARY SCIENCES and MEDICINE, GENERAL AND INTERNAL.

 - Reclassification had previously considered both citing and cited papers, which meant that as citations accrued, a paper from Science could have been reclassified in one subject area in 2009 and a different subject area in 2010.
 Reclassification now considers only cited papers, so there will be less volatility in reclassification from year-to-year.